 While you may have the best product on the market, consumers likely won’t be interested in your subscription service without some type of promotion.
 Drum up excitement about your offerings by allowing free trials, discount pricing and rewards for subscribing.

 Although free trials don’t generate revenue right away, they extend customer lifetime value by weeding out short-term subscribers and attracting quality prospects.
-According to our November 2021 Subscription Commerce Conversion Index, 80% of recent retail subscribers first obtained their subscriptions via a free trial.

 If you decide to offer exclusive deals for new customers, promoting through online marketing campaigns will attract a large pool of people who could potentially be interested in your business.
-The average subscription consumer uses five retail subscriptions per month and is always looking for more convenient ways to get their products.
+The average subscription consumer uses four retail subscriptions per month and is always looking for more convenient ways to get their products.
 You can gain loyal subscribers by targeting these consumers who are already using subscription programs.

 It may be easy to go into autopilot mode after setting up your subscription campaigns, but you can navigate a path to greater success by actively analyzing data.